dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 ---
 > 💡
-These demo below haave been done on a consumer GPU with 24GB VRAM
+These playground below use consumer GPU with 24GB VRAM

 ## Image Generation